ClinGen/stanford-affils/doc/how-to.md

 ## Environment variables

+How to create environment variaables.
 There's a `.env.template` file that is the source of truth for environment variable keys.

-You're supposed to create a `.env` file file based on `.env.template`.
-The keys in each environment variable file should stay the same at all times.
-This is enforced programmatically using Invoke tasks.
-(See the `tasks.py` file for more details on this.)
-The values of the keys can differ between files, of course.
+- Create a copy of `.env.template` and name it `.env`
+- Do not rename any of keys for the envornment variables.
+- Change the path for `AFFILS_DB_FILE` and placeholder values.

+## Contributing

+How to contribute to the Affiliations Serive.

+Please see our [Contributing guidelines](./CONTRIBUTING.md) for more information about contributing!